Deutsch: Lärmbelastung / Español: Contaminación acústica / Português: Poluição sonora / Français: Pollution sonore / Italiano: Inquinamento acustico /

 Description

 Noise pollution refers to the presence of excessive noise in the environment that disrupts the normal functioning of wildlife, human activities, or natural ecosystems.
 This type of pollution is caused by various sources such as traffic, industrial activities, construction work, and recreational activities.
 Excessive noise levels can have negative impacts on human health, including hearing loss, stress, sleep disturbances, and even cardiovascular issues.
-In addition, noise pollution can disrupt wildlife habitats, communication, and migration patterns.
+In addition, noise pollution can disrupt wildlife habitats, communication, and Migration patterns.
 It is essential to address noise pollution to maintain a healthy and sustainable environment.

 Application Areas